grandcircusco/cheatsheets/spring-password-encryption-cheatsheet.md

 This returns a string.
 Then:

-* For registering, save that string in the database table (in the example, see the postregister function in MainController)
+Save that string in the database table (in the example, see the postregister function in MainController)

-* For login, load the existing encrypted password from the database table, and use the encoder’s “matches” function.
+**5. To compare a password for login, load the existing encrypted password from the database table, and use the encoder’s “matches” function.
 (See the postlogin function in the MainController of the example).
 E.g.

 ```
 	// Locate the user by email address